joelparkerhenderson/ways-of-working/README.md

 Do you have any kinds of categorization about workhours?
 For example some companies and some unions have regulations about a set number of hours being paid at a regular rate, and overtime hours being paid extra.

 Do you have any minimum/maximum workhours?
 For example some people have roles where workhours are as-needed, or on-call, or on-retainer; other people have roles where a set amount of workhours are expected every day, or every week.

+### For calendar times

+Aim toward morning times instead of afternoon times.

+Aim toward morning times for open-mind meetings, and afternoon times for heads-down focus.

+Aim toward 25 minutes instead of 30, 50 minutes instead 60; this is the Harvard idea.

+### For calendar notations

+Use a team calendar to share events, such as important meetings, organization deadlines, holidays, birthdays, etc.

+The abbreviation "OOO" means "Out Of Office".

+The abbreviation "PTO" means "Paid Time Off".

 ## For feedback